-Our small but effective team is dedicated to achieving BLUE’s goal of protecting 30% of the ocean by 2030.
+Our experienced and passionate team is dedicated to achieving BLUE’s goal of protecting 30% of the ocean by 2030.

 The Blue Team